-While not the original location, the Amoeba Music in San Francisco opened 4 years before the iconic Hollywood Amoeba location that I wrote about here.
-I love music and record stores, so when I was in San Francisco I jumped at the chance to visit my second of the three Amoeba’s (now I just need to get to Berkeley to complete the hat trick).
+While not the original location, the Amoeba Music in San Francisco opened four years before the iconic Hollywood Amoeba location that I wrote about here.
+I love music and record stores, so when I was in San Francisco, I jumped at the chance to visit my second of the three Amoeba’s (now I just need to get to Berkeley to complete the hat trick).

-The store itself is not a lot different then its Hollywood counter part, as it still has a huge selection of everything from CDs and DVDs to records and posters.
+The store itself is not a lot different than its Hollywood counterpart, as it still has a vast selection of everything from CDs and DVDs to records and posters.

-In terms of size, I would say this store is about a fourth of the size of the Hollywood Amoeba.
-This doesn’t mean it doesn’t have a lot to look at though, the Hollywood one is just so big it is hard to compare.
+Regarding size, I would say this store is about a fourth of the size of the Hollywood Amoeba.
+This doesn’t mean it doesn’t have a lot to look at though; the Hollywood one is just so big it is hard to compare.
 It is like the Wal Mart of record stores.

-It is hard not to leave this store without buying anything, but alas I was traveling and didn’t have a ton of space to bring anything home; however, my time at the Amoeba in San Francisco was great and I would highly recommend it to like minded travelers.
-In addition if you have never been to an Amoeba before, the size will probably blow your mind.
+It is hard not to leave this store without buying anything, but alas I was traveling and didn’t have a ton of space to bring anything home; however, my time at the Amoeba in San Francisco was great, and I would highly recommend it to like-minded travelers.
+Also if you have never been to an Amoeba before, the size will probably blow your mind.
 Make sure to leave a comment below.